What do you do when Vitamin B12 is high?

 If one has a mega dose or long-term overuse when it is not needed, it may lead to an occurrence of rosacea causing redness with pus-filled bumps as well as acne.

-Although B vitamins are typically water-soluble, B12 can store in the liver for up to 5 years!
+Although B vitamins are typically water-soluble, B12 can be stored in the liver for up to 5 years!
 Due to the B12 being stuck in the liver, a thorough diagnostic blood panel should be done.
-The less than desirable form of Vitamin B12 cyanocobalamin is more likely to be stuck in the liver as the conversion doesn’t happen easily if even one mineral or element is lacking.
+The less-than-desirable form of Vitamin B12 cyanocobalamin is more likely to be stuck in the liver as the conversion doesn’t happen easily if even one mineral or element is lacking.

 What should my B12 be on a blood test?

-A blood serum above 900 pg/ml is considered high so it is important to work with your practitioner regularly.[i]
-It may also be measured for the active form which is around 20-134 pml/L.
+A blood serum above 900 pg/ml is considered high, so working with your practitioner regularly is important.[i]
+It may also be measured for the active form around 20-134 pml/L.

 Folate levels being low can cause the same symptoms and signs as low vitamin B12.
 After ruling out a folate deficiency which also presents with larger than usual red blood cells, a B12 deficiency will be the next blood test to do.